CTSYS team

 In a world where distributed and pervasive systems are omnipresent (IoT, connected objects, smart homes, etc.), especially in critical applications (autonomous vehicles, aeronautics, medical applications, etc.) or security applications (smart cards, access control, etc.), operational safety and security are two paramount issues.
 To ensure the safety and security of these systems, their design must be approached comprehensively, as a flaw or vulnerability in one element can compromise the entire system.

-The CTSYS team consists of researchers from various disciplines (electronics, computer science, telecommunications) who study the different elements of embedded systems: from hardware to application.
-Particular attention is given to the interaction between hardware and software.
-The main research areas of the team include: hardware security of integrated systems, software verification and testing, operational safety of embedded systems, safety and security in connected system networks, and safety and security of distributed and pervasive applications.
+The CTSYS team gathers researchers from various disciplines (electronics, computer science, telecommunications) who study the different components of embedded systems: from hardware to software.
+Particular attention is paid to the interaction between hardware and software.
+The main topics of the team are : hardware and software security of embedded systems, as well as the safety and security of distributed and pervasive applications.

 Research Axes